StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 ## RGB Matrix
 We use a 16x16 RGB matrix that is supplied by CircuitVerse.

-The matrix can be driven by inserting a value into the address range 0x00000200 - 0x0000023c.
+The matrix can be driven by inserting a value into the address range 0x00000200 - 0x0000023c (vram).
 Every 4 bytes represents 1 row of the screen and uses a simple protocol for the data.
 The data is structured as follows, imagine a 32 bit string divided into 16 2-bit 'cells' that each tell something about the location and the color assigned to it.